Ombi-app/Ombi.Docs/docs/info/known-faults.md

 We are currently migrating the repositories.
 Bear with us, it will be resolved soon.
 ***

+## apt-key is deprecated

+Ubuntu 21.xx and onwards has moved to a new method of signing repositories, where keys are trusted per repository instead of per key.
+Unfortunately, this will require further testing of our key deployment method to identify a solution.
+***

 ## Cannot start Ombi on Ubuntu 19.04

 .Net Core 5.0 is not supported officially on Ubuntu 19.04 (see [Supported Distributions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#supported-distributions) to confirm).